Direct Holidays Complaints

 You and the Law

-If you book a package holiday with Direct Holidays and something goes wrong – such as illness or injury, or your holiday is not as described in the brochure or online – you can usually make a ‘No Win No Fee’ claim for holiday compensation under the Package Travel Regulations 1992.
+If you book a package holiday with Direct Holidays and something goes wrong – such as illness or injury, or your holiday is not as described in the brochure or online – you can usually make a ‘No Win No Fee’ claim for holiday compensation under the Package Travel and Linked Travel Arrangements Regulations 2018.

 Time Limits for Direct Holidays Complaints

-Under the Package Travel Regulations 1992, you have 3 years in which to make a personal injury claim for holiday illness or injury sustained on a Direct Holidays package.
+Under the Package Travel and Linked Travel Arrangements Regulations 2018, you have 3 years in which to make a personal injury claim for holiday illness or injury sustained on a Direct Holidays package.

 In the case of children who become ill on holiday, the time limit is 3 years from the age of 18.